Carl Brunner von Wattenwyl

-Von Wattenwyl was a postmaster.
-He described many new taxa of Orthoptera.

-His collection is conserved in the Naturhistorisches Museum in Vienna, the Naturhistorisches Museum der Burgergemeinde Bern (Natural History Museum of Bern), Bern, Staatliches Museum für Tierkunde Dresden, Senckenberg Museum in Frankfurt A.M. and Biozentrum Grindel und Zoologisches Museum, Hamburg.
+He accumulated the world's largest collection of the Orthoptera and described many new taxa of Orthoptera.
+His collection was housed in 19 large cabinets with 25,000 acquisition numbers in a multi-volume catalogue.
+He married Emilie Elise Karol (1831–1895) daughter of Karl Anton von Wattenwyl.His collection is conserved in the Naturhistorisches Museum in Vienna, the Naturhistorisches Museum der Burgergemeinde Bern (Natural History Museum of Bern), Bern, Staatliches Museum für Tierkunde Dresden, Senckenberg Museum in Frankfurt A.M. and Biozentrum Grindel und Zoologisches Museum, Hamburg.